SunritHazra/HackroPadX/README.md

 After soldering, clean the board.
 If you’re using a 3D printed case, mount the PCB with standoffs, add rubber feet underneath, snap on the keycaps, and push the knob onto the encoder.

 **Note:** All components (including the OLED and encoder) solder directly to the PCB — there are no loose wires, so no separate wiring diagram is needed.
 Everything is shown clearly in the schematic and 3D renders above.
+And of course every component is properly named on the PCB.

 ---